A hydrodynamic antenna: novel lateral line system in the tail of myliobatid stingrays

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Eagle rays, cownose rays, and manta rays (family Myliobatidae) have a slender tail that can be longer than the animal’s body length, but its function and structure are unknown.
-Using histology, immunohistochemistry, and 3D imaging with micro-CT scans, we describe the anatomy and function of the tail in Rhinoptera bonasus , the cownose ray.
+Eagle rays, cownose rays and manta rays (order Myliobatiformes) have a slender tail that can be longer than the animal’s body length, but its function and structure are unknown.
+Using histology, immunohistochemistry and three-dimensional imaging with micro-computed tomography scans, we describe the anatomy and function of the tail in Rhinoptera bonasus , the cownose ray.
 The tail is an extension of the vertebral column with unique morphological specializations.
-Along the tail behind the barb, vertebral centra are absent and neural and hemal arches fuse and form a solid mineralized structure that we term the caudal synarcual, which imparts passive stiffness to the tail, reducing bending.
+Along the tail behind the barb, vertebral centra are absent and neural and haemal arches fuse to form a solid mineralized structure that we describe for the first time and term caudal synarcual , which imparts passive stiffness to the tail, reducing bending.
 Two lateral line canals connected to an extensive tubule network extend along both sides of the tail.
-Tubules branch from the lateral line canal toward the dorsal and ventral tail surfaces and open to the surrounding water via pores.
-A continuous neuromast is located within each lateral line canal, maintaining an interrupted structure along the entire tail.
-The complex lateral line mechanosensory system in the tail of R. bonasus supports the hypothesis that the tail functions like a hydrodynamic sensory antenna and may play an important role in their behavioral and functional ecology.
+Tubules branch from the lateral line canal toward the dorsal and ventral tail surfaces, opening to the surrounding water via pores.
+A continuous neuromast is located within each lateral line canal, maintaining an uninterrupted structure along the entire tail.
+The complex lateral line mechanosensory system in the tail of R. bonasus supports the hypothesis that the tail functions like a hydrodynamic sensory antenna and may play an important role in their behavioural and functional ecology.